htombs/htombs.github.io/README.md

 # my-profile-website
 this is my profile website showcasing me as a person, my accomplishments and hopefully making me more hirable to future employers

-## Home-Page (index.html)
+## Home-Page (html)

 ### header: - Home - Story - Employment - Skills -contact details
   - the header will be fixed above each page for ease of use, but only when you clock on a seperate page.
-So won't show on the home page (index.html)
+So won't show on the home page (html)

 #### profile image (pick a cool one)
 - underneath will be an accordian/button style with the listed sections in the header, these will only be on the main page and is where the "home" button takes you